Best sportsbook promo codes, betting promos for NFL Week 7

 Check out the top online sportsbook promos ahead of Sunday's top Week 7 NFL matchups like Giants vs. Broncos and Commanders vs. Cowboys

 Sunday's NFL schedule is packed with 12 matchups, so you'll want to claim the top online sportsbook promos before you place any Week 7 NFL picks.
-The Kansas City Chiefs (-11.5) are the biggest favorites on Sunday's NFL slate, while six games feature a spread of 2.5 points or fewer.
+Some notable Week 7 NFL lines include Raiders vs. Chiefs (-11.5), Eagles vs. Vikings (+2.5) and Commanders vs. Cowboys (-1.5).

 Here are the best sportsbook promos you can get for today's Week 7 games